 - Technology and Construction Bar Association

-John Jessup is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+John Jessup is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information